 Northwestern University, B.M.; University of Wisconsin-Madison, M.M

 As the Horn player of Canadian Brass, Bernhard annually tours the world over, is featured on many CD's and videos, and performs in front of orchestras that have included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
-The Canadian Brass have been featured guest artists at many prestigious music events and festivals including, the Oregon Bach Festival, Banff Centre For the Arts, Conn-Selmer Institute, Texas Bandmasters Association, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.
+The Canadian Brass have been featured guest artists at prestigious music events and festivals including, Music Academy of the West, Oregon Bach Festival, Banff Centre For the Arts, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.
 All members of Canadian Brass perform on 24-karat gold-plated instruments.
 The Canadian Brass is managed by IMG Artists in NYC, and The Feldman Agency in Toronto, ON.
 Canadian Brass exclusively records with Opening Day Records, and is affiliated and partners with Opening Day Entertainment Group.

 As a soloist Bernhard is featured on numerous recordings.
-His solo album, Dialogue en Francais: French Masterpieces for Horn and Piano, received rave reviews and was featured on Minnesota Public Radio.
+His solo album, Dialogue en Francais: French Masterpieces for Horn and Piano, was featured on Minnesota Public Radio.
 His recording The G. Schirmer Horn Collection Volumes One, Two, and Three (Hal Leonard Publishing) includes much of the standard repertoire for horn and piano.
 The Instrumentalist describes these three volumes: "Scully offers musical, intuitive performances that provide a fine example for hornists of all levels.
 These carefully thought out publications are a good investment for future growth and belong in every horn teacher and players library."
 Bernhard can be heard as a featured performer on numerous Canadian Brass CD's.
-He will be releasing an upcoming CD that features the premiere recording of the late Gunther Schuller's Quintet for Horn and Strings (2009) in collaboration with the acclaimed Jupiter String Quartet.
+He just released his latest CD, Windows in Time, that features the premiere recording of Gunther Schuller's “Quintet for Horn and Strings (2009)” in collaboration with the acclaimed Jupiter String Quartet.
 The album also includes W.A.
-Mozart's Quintet for Horn and Strings, K. 407.
-Gunther Schuller produced this recording himself, and this was one of the last projects he was a part of before his passing in 2015.
+Mozart's “Quintet for Horn and Strings, K. 407”.
+Gunther Schuller produced this recording himself, and this was one of the last projects he took part in before his unfortunate passing in 2015.